abisxir/alasgar/README.md

 var cubeEntity = newEntity(scene, "Cube")
 # Add a cube mesh component to entity
 addComponent(cubeEntity, newCubeMesh())
-# Adds a script component to cube entity
+# Adds a script component to cube entity, we use this helpful function:
-addComponent(cubeEntity, newScriptComponent(proc(script: ScriptComponent, input: Input, delta: float32) =
+program(cubeEntity, proc(script: ScriptComponent) =
-    # We can rotate an object using euler also we can directly set rotation property that is a quaternion.
+    # We can rotate an object using euler also it is possible to directly set rotation property which is a quaternion.
     script.transform.euler = vec3(
-        sin(runtime.engine.age) * sin(runtime.engine.age),
+        sin(runtime.age) * cos(runtime.age),
         cos(runtime.engine.age),
         sin(runtime.engine.age)
     )
-))# Makes the cube enity child of the scene addChild(scene, cubeEntity)
+)# Makes the cube enity child of the scene addChild(scene, cubeEntity)

 ...